Course fees for International Students at Canterbury College vary according to your level of study.

 |Further Education||Level 3 Courses||£5000 per annum|

-All courses for international students are full time.
-Fees are set for the 2010-2011 academic year which commences in September 2010.
-Fees for future years of study may vary.
+All courses for International students are full time.
+Fees are set for the 2013 – 2014 academic year which commences in September 2013.

 To be considered an International Student means to be ordinarily resident, a passport holder or citizen of a country outside the UK, EU and EEA.